arts & culture, +3

 Wander through the Getty Museum

-As one of the top art museums on the west coast, a trip to the Getty Museum is always worth a visit.
-A museum with something for everyone: art (from the middle ages to today), modern design, unique gardens, and spectacular city views, you can go a dozen times and still discover something new each time.
+As one of the top art museums on the West Coast, the Getty Museum is always worth a visit.
+A museum with something for everyone: art (from the Middle Ages to today), modern design, unique gardens, and spectacular city views.
+You can go a dozen times and still discover something new each time.

 Where: 1200 Getty Center Drive, Los Angeles, CA